 Constitutional Deep Dive Podcast

-Eric Buchanan discusses the Constitution and Bill of Rights on his Constitutional Deep Dive Podcast.
-Click for the latest episodes.
+Follow Eric Buchanan as he guides you through the Constitution and Bill of Rights, exploring their meaning, history, and impact today.
+Click below for the latest episodes.

 Article III Section 2 Clause 2 – Cases That Can Start in the Supreme Court